mideind/GreynirEngine/doc/index.rst

 technology; changes that may leave low-resource languages at a disadvantage unless explicit action is taken to strengthen their position.

+Reynir and associated projects received grants from the Icelandic Language Technology Fund *(Máltæknisjóður)* in 2016 and 2017.

 .. toctree::
    :maxdepth: 1